Hideo Kojima: Death Stranding

+Adaptations

 On December 14, 2023, Kojima and film studio A24 announced that a live-action feature film adaptation of Death Stranding had started production.
-Kojima was approached to direct but declined, and instead Michael Sarnoski was announced as its director in April 2025, and in September it was revealed that the film would tell an original story with a new set of characters.
+Kojima was approached to direct but declined, and instead Michael Sarnoski was announced as its director in April 2025.
 An animated film was also confirmed to be in the works in May 2025 in collaboration with Line Mileage studios with an original story by Aaron Guzikowski and was officially revealed with the working title Death Stranding: Mosquito through a short teaser trailer in September 2025.
-In November 2025, Disney+ unveiled Death Stranding Isolations, an anime television series produced by E&H Production which tells a different story to the games, set to release in 2027.
+In November 2025, Disney+ unveiled Death Stranding Isolations, an anime television series produced by E&H Productions and set to release in 2027.
 Kojima was announced as executive producer for the series, with Takayuki Sano as director.

 OD

 In June 2022, Kojima and Microsoft revealed that Kojima Productions would be working on a game with Xbox Game Studios that will use Microsoft's cloud-based tech.
 At The Game Awards 2023, Kojima and filmmaker Jordan Peele revealed the title as a horror game named OD alongside a short trailer.
 Sophia Lillis, Hunter Schafer, and Udo Kier joined the cast for the game.
-In September 2025, it was announced that the game would be episodic, with each episode being written by a different director.
+In September 2025, it was announced that the title would be an anthology game, with each episode being written by a different director, a team of writers which he referred to as "the horror Avengers".
 Kojima revealed his episode's title, "KNOCK", with a short teaser trailer.

 Physint

 On January 31, 2024, during the PlayStation State of Play event, Kojima announced that he is planning to return to the action-espionage genre after the release of Death Stranding 2 and OD.
-The game was revealed to have the working title Physint and will be developed in collaboration with Sony.
-On September 23, 2025, during the Kojima Productions' tenth anniversary event, a new promotional poster featuring the game's obscured protagonist was revealed, as well as the castings of actors Charlee Fraser, Ma Dong-seok and Minami Hamabe for the project.
+The game was revealed to have the working title Physint and would be developed in collaboration with Sony.
+On September 23, 2025, during the Kojima Productions' tenth anniversary event, a new promotional poster featuring the game's obscured protagonist was revealed, as well as the castings of actors Charlee Fraser, Ma Dong-seok, and Minami Hamabe for the project.
 The game was announced to still be in the 'casting stage' by this point, having faced delays due to the SAG-AFTRA strike.

+In June 2026, Sony informed Kojima Productions that they were pulling out of development for Physint and cutting its funding.
+After three months of searching for a publisher and attempting to secure funding, it was announced on September 9, 2026, that Xbox Game Studios, who were already partnered with Kojima Productions for the upcoming horror game OD, had expanded their partnership with Kojima and agreed to publish Physint and finance its development.
+Shortly after, on September 17, 2026, Kojima revealed that actor Bill Skarsgård joined the cast of the game as the protagonist character.